 In addition to concerns about the side-effects of opioids and fatalities caused due to their overdose remain a challenge.
-Majority of the fatalities caused due to opioids overdose are on account of respiratory depression or hypoventilation.
-Preventing respiratory depression to promote safe use of opioids.
+The majority of the fatalities caused due to opioids overdose are on account of respiratory depression or hypoventilation.
+Preventing respiratory depression to promote the safe use of opioids.

 Cannabis Growing in Demand as Pain Management Drug

-A key development in the global opioid market is growing preference toward cannabis.
-Studies over the years have found cannabis to be anti-inflammatory and safer to use as a pain medication that many NSAIDs.
-For managing muscle pain and other spasms, medical cannabis have emerged as a potent alternative for patients.
+A key development in the global opioid market is the growing preference for cannabis.
+Studies over the years have found cannabis to be anti-inflammatory and safer to use as pain medication that many NSAIDs.
+For managing muscle pain and other spasms, medical cannabis has emerged as a potent alternative for patients.

 In the U.S., medical marijuana is showing promise as many patients have successfully weaned off these drugs without being addicted to them.
 It is expected that medical cannabis will continue to gain traction, and account for a substantial revenue share of the global medical cannabis market.

 A University of Michigan study in 2016 found a 64% reduction in the use of painkiller medications among patients who took cannabis.
 This is important research as it will help healthcare providers in directing patients to appropriate use of opioids and in preventing long-term side effects.